solid/web-access-control-spec/Background.md

 which was secret, or was customized with a user's identity?
 One might of thought.
 But that is not how CORS was done.

-So dat publishers of the world, went about putting CORS Origin reflector code in their servers.
-In fact it is also really important to allow add the `Origin` to the `Vary:` header is you have one, or, if not add a new
+So, data publishers of the world went about putting CORS Origin reflector code in their servers.

+But once you are using the origin reflector technique, it becomes essential to allow add the `Origin` to the `Vary:` header is you have one, or, if not add a new
 ```
 Vary: Origin